smuellerDD/leancrypto/README.fips.md

 For environments where no constructor is offered, such as the EFI environment or the Linux kernel, the function `lc_init` is provided.
 This function must be registered such that it is triggered during load time of the library before a consumer can use the services offered by leancrypto.
 For example, the Linux kernel code `linux_kernel/leancrypto_kernel.c` which would be part of a FIPS module invokes `lc_init` automatically during loading of the `leancrypto.ko` kernel module.

+NOTE: As the `lc_init` function is only useful in environments without constructor support (i.e. excluding the Linux user space) and knowing that the Linux user space currently only supports an integrity test, `lc_init` will not trigger an integrity test.

 ## Random Number Generator and Entropy Source

 Leancrypto offers a fully seeded RNG instance that can readily be used everywhere where a FIPS-approved random number generator is required by using `lc_seeded_rng`.